Jarrah Wood Flooring

 Characteristics of Jarrah Wood

-The tree grows up to 40m with a trunk up to 3m in diameter and can live to be 1000 years old.
-When fresh, Jarrah is quite workable but when seasoned becomes so hard that conventional wood-working tools are near useless on it.
+Jarrah trees grow up to 40m with a trunk up to 3m in diameter and can live to be 1000 years old.
+When fresh, Jarrah is quite workable but when seasoned it becomes so hard that conventional wood-working tools are near useless on it.
+It is revered as one of the most durable natural materials available.

-The quality of antique Jarrah available from Woodworks will never be seen again as it takes hundreds of years for the trees to mature, unfortunately trees of this number and size just aren’t around anymore.
-This makes the Kings Cross Jarrah planks even more precious, they should be cherished as the rare natural works of art that they are.
+The quality of antique Jarrah available from Woodworks will never be seen again as it takes hundreds of years for the trees to mature, and unfortunately trees of this number and size just aren’t around anymore.

 What are the benefits of Jarrah Wood Flooring?